ACADEMY AT SOAR FAQ

 What courses do you offer?

 We use the North Carolina Standard Course of Study to determine appropriate course offerings per grade level.
-Click here for our complete Course Catalog.
+You can find our Course Catalog in our Student and Parent Handbook.

 What if my child has never camped?

-Most students, regardless of experience, can successfully complete every portion of our program, provide they are of average or above average physical aptitude.
+Most students, regardless of experience, can successfully complete every portion of our program, provided they are of average or above average physical aptitude.

 What are the expeditions like?